-Don’t let the cream sauce fool you, this pan seared halibut is not only really easy to make, it is really healthy too.
-The fresh delicious fish is packed with a hearty serving of protein, and the citrus cream adds a bright, rich finish and is way more calorie friendly than you would expect.
+Don’t let the cream sauce fool you, this pan-seared halibut is not only really easy to make, but it is also really healthy too.
+The fresh delicious fish is packed with a hearty serving of protein, and the citrus cream adds a bright, rich finish and is way more calorie-friendly than you would expect.

 This recipe is fancy enough for company yet easy enough for a Tuesday

 Halibut is a nice light white fish that isn’t too fishy, but you can use any fish you like for this recipe.
 Just make sure when you are buying fish that it looks and smells fresh.
-It should smell like ocean water; It may had a mild fishy order but it shouldn’t at all be overwhelming.
-The meat should be firm and bright looking.
+It should smell like ocean water; It may have a mild fishy order but it shouldn’t at all be overwhelming.
+The meat should be firm and bright-looking.

 Pan Seared Halibut with Citrus Cream Sauce

 - 2 carrots

 - ¾ cup white wine, sauvignon blanc or chardonnay